Books Read in 2012

 Total Control by David Baldacci

 After the disappointing "True Blue," it was nice to read another Baldacci thriller that fills the bill again.
 Sidney and Jeffrey Archer are your typical upwardly mobile couple, raising their little daughter Amy.
-Jason works for a technology company, Sidney (yes, she's a girl) is a corporate attorney.
+Jeffrey works for a technology company, Sidney (yes, she's a girl) is a corporate attorney.
 Jeffrey has been doing some mysterous stuff after hours but the plane in which he is flying to LA mysterously crashes, killing nearly 200 people.
 On the day of Jeffrey's memorial service, Sydney receives a phone call...from Jeffrey which sets off a non-stop thriller in motion that ultimately goes off in so many directions it's sometimes hard to keep up.
 There is corporate greed, a sex scandal, double identies, sociopaths, chases, gun battles, people sneaking around in dark office buildings.
 It's a thriller you can't put down.

 Address Unknown by Katherine Kressman Taylor